 The college has about 550 enrolled students, of which about 56.4% study full-time.
 Latest data indicates a graduation rate of about 14.6%.

 As we previously mentioned, about 92.2% of Fort Peck tribal members have a high school diploma or higher, while 18% have a bachelor’s degree or higher.
 State levels are 94.5% and 34.6%, respectively.
-Public schools offer K-12 education.
+Public schools on the reservation offer K-12 education.

-The Fort Peck Tribes place a strong emphasis on culturally relevant education, incorporating Assiniboine and Sioux heritage into the curriculum.
-However, the community continues to face obstacles such as funding limitations and the need for more educational resources to enhance the learning experience for students on the reservation.
+The Fort Peck Tribes strongly emphasize culturally relevant education, incorporating Assiniboine and Sioux heritage into the curriculum.
+However, the community continues to face obstacles such as funding limitations and the need for more educational resources to enhance the students’ learning experience.

 Health on the Fort Peck Indian Reservation